m-yuhas/pyrainboweffect/README.md

 3. Set the intesity regions to their corresponding colors
 4. Increase the intensity of all pixels in the images (restarting at 0 intensity if overflow occurs).
-5. Go to step 2 and repeat until there are enough sequential frams to make an animation.
+5. Go to step 2 and repeat until there are enough sequential frames to make an animation.

 ## Dependencies